Arjun-Arora/GettingStartedWithRTXRayTracing/README.md

 |:-:|:-:| :-: |
 | Inference Time (ms)|8.802| 8.320 |

-Below we see the timing results for the RTX 2070 Super for generating the data required for our models.
-We needed to factor these valeus since they add to the FPS cost of the overall system.
+Below are the timing results for the RTX 2070 Super for generating the data required for our models.
+These times are critical since they directly provide us with our frame-time budget for our entire model step.
 | |530x960 1 spp|1060x1920  gbuffer|1060x1920 1spp|1060x1920 4spp|1060x1920 32spp|
 |:-:|:-:|:-:|:-:| :-: | :-: |
 | Frame-time (ms)| 2.90  | 2.2 |6.50 |26.0 | 208 |